Ferdinand Ritter von Hebra

-Ferdinand Karl Franz Schwarzmann, Ritter von Hebra (7 September 1816, in Brno, Moravia – 5 August 1880 in Vienna, Austria-Hungary) was an Austrian physician and dermatologist known as the founder of the New Vienna School of Dermatology, an important group of physicians who established the foundations of modern dermatology.
+Ferdinand Karl Franz Schwarzmann, Ritter von Hebra (7 September 1816 – 5 August 1880) was an Austrian physician and dermatologist known as the founder of the New Vienna School of Dermatology, an important group of physicians who established the foundations of modern dermatology.

 Life

-Ferdinand Schwarzmann von Hebra was born to a military officer.
+Ferdinand Schwarzmann von Hebra was born in Brno, Moravia, Austrian Empire (in the present-day Czech Republic), to a military officer.
 He first studied in Graz, then entered the University of Vienna and graduated in medicine in 1841.
 He was influenced by Carl Freiherr von Rokitansky, one of the founders of modern pathological anatomy.

-While still a young man, Hebra wrote one of the most influential books on dermatology of all times, the Atlas der Hautkrankeiten (Atlas of skin diseases), with phenomenal illustrations by two of the leading medical illustrators of Austria, Anton Elfinger (1821–1864) and Carl Heitzmann (1836–1896).

-Thought not its original discoverer, von Hebra's 1844 treatise on scabies dispelled any remaining doubt that the itch mite was the cause of scabies.
-This publication was the inflection point where the term 'scabies' transitioned from referring to a collection of non-specific itchy ailments, to a particular pathological process specifically caused by the itch mite (albeit with many manifestations).
+Though not its original discoverer, von Hebra's 1844 research dispelled any remaining doubt that the itch mite was the cause of scabies, helping to dispel the humoral theory of skin disease.
+This publication was the inflection point where the term 'scabies' transitioned from referring to a collection of non-specific itchy ailments, to a particular pathological process specifically caused by the itch mite.

 In the second half of the 19th century, Hebra introduced resurfacing and restoring skin with chemical peel.
 He used exfoliative agents, like phenol, croton oil, nitric acid in various cautious combination for treating freckles and skin irregularities.
 He greatly influenced Carl Mayrhofer, who continued Semmelweis's research on puerperal fever.

+In 1856, Hebra published the first edition of the influential Atlas der Hautkrankheiten (Atlas of Skin Diseases), which by 1876 had reached its 10th edition and incorporated research by Felix von Bärensprung and illustrations by two of the leading medical illustrators of Austria, Anton Elfinger and Carl Heitzmann.

+In 1878, Hebra began writing another milestone work, the Lehrbuch der Hautkrankheiten (Textbook of Skin Diseases).
+However this book was not finished during Hebra's lifetime and was instead completed by his former student, the dermatologist Moritz Kaposi.
+The book was internationally influential in the field of dermatology and was translated into English, French, Italian and Russian.

+Following the death of Carl von Rokitansky in July 1878, Hebra was elected president of the College of Physicians in Vienna.
+He died on 5 August 1880, in Vienna, of pulmonary emphysema before chairing a single meeting.
+During the College's first subsequent gathering, Hebra's colleague and friend Heinrich von Bamberger provided a eulogy, stating Hebra's death meant that "one more name adorns the pantheon of Austrian scholars".